DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/tutorial-1.md

 1. Click on the **New** button.
 The new project dialog will open with defaults filled in.
 You will need to change them:
 ![Unity new project defaults](assets/002.png)
 1. Name your project and select the 2D template.
 Double check that the project location is not on the **C:** drive.
 On Windows your settings should be similar to these:
    - Name: **Pong**
    - Location: **U:\Game Design 2\Games**
    - Template: **2D**

    If you are working on macOS or Linux, you settings should be similar to the ones in the screen capture.
-After double checking, click on the **Create** button and Unity will initialize your project.
+After double checking, click on the **Create project** button and Unity will initialize your project.
 This will take a while, as Unity works it will relaunch itself and it will display some progress bars.
 ![Unity new project settings](assets/003.png)

 ## 2: The Unity UI